Does your husband have a brother?

 Yes, he does have brothers.
 No, they are not like him and are not available.

-In answer to your next question (I get this one a lot), No, my hubby doesn’t hire out for husband training.
+In answer to your next question.
+No, my hubby doesn’t hire out for husband training.

 He wasn’t exactly self-taught.
 My mother-in-law was an amazing woman who raised a son who is romantic, caring, funny and engaging.